-On October 9, 2019, the PLU community will welcome Sven Beckert of Harvard University to give the 15th Annual Dale E. Benson Lecture in Business and Economic History.
-The lecture will take place at 7:30 p.m. in the Chris Knutson Lecture Hall, located in the Anderson University Center.
+On October 9, 2019, the PLU community welcomed Sven Beckert of Harvard University to give the 15th Annual Dale E. Benson Lecture in Business and Economic History.
+The lecture took place at 7:30 p.m. in the Chris Knutson Lecture Hall, located in the Anderson University Center.

 Professor Beckert is Laird Bell Professor of American History at Harvard, where he teaches the history of the United States in the nineteenth century, and global history.
 With Christine A. Desan, Professor Beckert is also the co-director of the Program on the Study of Capitalism at Harvard University.

 Beckert’s bestselling book Empire of Cotton: A Global History (2015), is the first global history of the nineteenth century’s most important commodity.
 Empire of Cotton won the Bancroft Award, the Philip Taft Award, the Cundill Recognition for Excellence, and it was a finalist for the Pulitzer Prize.
 The New York Times named Empire of Cotton one of the ten most important books of 2015.